markusmkim/MOEA-ImageSeg/README.md

-# Multi-objective optimization with an evolutionary algorithm
+# Multi-objective optimization with an evolutionary algorithm, applied to image segmentation

 A multi-objective evolutionary algorithm (MOEA) can be used to optimize multiple objectives simultaneously.
 Here, a MOEA is applied to image segmentation by optimizing three objective values at the same time.